zchee/golang-wiki/Mobile.md

 If an AndroidManifest.xml is defined in the package directory, it is added to the APK output.
 Otherwise, a default manifest is generated.

-If you have [adb](http://developer.android.com/tools/help/adb.html) command installed on your machine, you can use `gomobile install` to build and push the APK to your mobile device.
+If you have the [adb](http://developer.android.com/tools/help/adb.html) command installed on your machine, you can use `gomobile install` to build and push the APK to your mobile device.

 ```
 $ gomobile install golang.org/x/mobile/example/basic